 02 of 06

 Many people prefer to crisper texture corn maintains when steamed instead of boiled.
 In a large pot bring about an inch of water to a boil.
 Set a steamer in or a plate on top of an upside-down bowl that leaves at least an inch open around the edges in the pot.
 Set shucked ears of corn in the steamer or on the bowl, cover, and cook until corn is hot and as tender as you like it, about 3 minutes for very crisp and 5 minutes for more tender ears.

 Serve immediately with plenty of butter, salt, and pepper.
 A spritz of lime juice or a sprinkle of chili powder can also be delicious.

 03 of 06

-Once grilled, the corn can be eaten plain, slathered with butter, spritzed with lime juice, or cut from then tossed into a spicy grilled corn salad.
+Once grilled, the corn can be eaten plain, slathered with butter, spritzed with lime juice, or cut and then tossed into a spicy grilled corn salad.

 05 of 06

 Like so many vegetable soups, there are two main options: smooth (like sweet corn soup) or chunky (like corn chowder).
 In either case, you'll need to cut the kernels off of the cobs.
 Add to the corn flavor of any corn soup by then making corn broth (boil the stripped corn cobs in water with a bit of salt; you can add onion, garlic, or herbs, if you like, for more flavor; simmer for 30 minutes to an hour; let it sit to coll, and strain) and using that as the liquid for the soup.

 06 of 06